ASwigart/Group_Project_4/README.md

 Clustering:

-To begin the clustering process, I plotted the raw data by flavanoid levels and type.
-We can see in this plot that there are three definitive groups that may be clustered.
+To begin the clustering process, I plotted the raw data by flavanoid levels, alcohol levels, and type.
+It is illustrated in this plot that there are three definitive groups that may be clustered.

 ![image](https://user-images.githubusercontent.com/105824024/205749667-7c6a4551-f12d-4e4a-9ebe-397fd4ce773b.png)